Diaz will serve as the Chanticleer wide receivers coach

 Prior to his time in Omaha, he served as head coach and offensive coordinator of the Italian National Football team.
 He was also the head coach, offensive coordinator and special teams coordinator of a "Serie A1" team, the S.S.
 Lazio Marines, which competes in Italy's IFL, the highest level of American Football competition in the country.

 Olivo began his coaching career after six years of playing professionally, both in the NFL and IFL.
 He spent five seasons (1998-2002) with the Detroit Lions, serving a running back as well as being captain of the Lions' special teams.
 The last year of his professional career was spent playing for the S.S.
 Lazio Marines, where he led the league in rushing and touchdowns.

-Following his NFL career, Olivo worked three years at the National Italian American Foundation and later enrolled at the University of Bologna's Alma Graduate School of Business, receiving his master's degree in marketing and communications.
+Following his NFL career, Olivo worked three years at the National Italian American Foundation.

 Olivo, who has dual Italian citizenship, has a three-year-old daughter, Sofia.